G6EJD/ESP32-General-Purpose-Webserver/README.md

 Copy the server source code and sensors files to your sketch folder

-Change the SSID and Password for your Router/network.
+Change the SSID and Password for your Router/network

-Enjoy the code!
+Add pages as required, for example to include BME280 support change change the first lines to look like this:

+//#define bme680sensor
+#define bme280sensor
+//#define shtsensor
+//#define dhtsensor
+//#define relay
+//#define led
+//#define graph
+#define inputexample